Nestled in the varied crags of the Hajar Mountains, the Hatta Rock Pools unfold their rocky corridors with bursting ... More

 Hatta Rock Pools

-Nestled in the varied crags of the Hajar Mountains, the Hatta Rock Pools unfold its rocky corridors with bursting waterfalls and turquoise pools.
+Nestled in the varied crags of the Hajar Mountains, the Hatta Rock Pools unfold their rocky corridors with bursting waterfalls and turquoise pools.
 Venture through the narrow passageways to find spring-fed pools that are yet to be discovered.
 Only half an hour from the ancient village of Hatta, this oasis is a hidden gem.

 THis trip was a big dissapointement.
 Going to the wild to see litter and graffitis is just disguting.
 Not worth traveling there as really it is a rubish dump. it is a shame, otherwise the place would be beautiful.
 The municipality/governement should try to educate those ignorant people.